Department of Psychology

 The Psychology program at ISU encourages a spirit of active inquiry and critical thinking, life-long learning and development and social responsibility.
 The curriculum is based on the premise that any student of psychology, regardless of program goals, should be well-informed about basic principles of behavior.
 The undergraduate degree in psychology prepares students for graduate studies in psychology and related fields as well as employment in a variety of settings including health services, research, government and business.

 The Department of Psychology offers both undergraduate and graduate programs.
-Our graduate programs include a Masters (M.A./M.S.) in General Psychology and an APA-accredited Doctoral program (Psy.D.) in Clinical Psychology*.
+Our graduate programs include a Master's (M.A./M.S.) in General Psychology and a Doctoral program (Psy.D.) in Clinical Psychology.

 We also have a Psychology Clinic that provides services to students and members of the Terre Haute community.

 The Department of Psychology assists students to achieve their personal and professional potential through training in scientific methods and discipline-specific knowledge, promoting a spirit of active inquiry and critical thought, and fostering a sense of social responsibility.

 The Psychology Department is currently seeking an Assistant Professor in Clinical Psychology.
 To learn more regarding this job opportunity, please click on the link below: